sumairq/bookit-app/README.md

 ## 💳 Payments

-- Stripe is used for secure tour payments
+- Stripe is used for secure experience payments
 - Checkout sessions are created on the backend
 - Users are redirected from the frontend to Stripe